Onimusha: Warlords: Plot

 After saving Yumemaru from the Genma Marcellus, Samanosuke leaves him with Kaede as he looks for Yuki underground.
 But as Tokichiro traps Samanosuke, Kaede is knocked out by Genma resembling Samanosuke while Yumemaru is taken by a woman.
 When she awakens, Kaede is led to the prison and finds Yuki locked in a cell.
-Guildenstern arrives and leaves Kaede to die at the hand of a powerful Genma, only for her kill it while escaping.
+Guildenstern arrives and leaves Kaede to die at the hand of a powerful Genma, only for her to kill it while escaping.
 Samanosuke awakens and kills his doppelgänger in the underground passage.
 He makes his way back into the keep and finds Yumemaru with the woman who introduces herself as the Genma Hecuba as she assumes her true form while spiriting Yumemaru into the netherworld with Samanosuke in pursuit.
 Joined by Kaede as he learns that her kin intends to kill Yumemaru before Yuki to heighten her sorrow to make her blood more potent for Nobunaga, Samanosuke kills Hecuba.
 As Samanosuke makes his way through the demon door, he encounters Guildenstern who summons an improved Marcellus.
 After defeating him, Samanosuke makes his way into Fortinbras' throne room, where he finds Yuki and Yumemaru trapped on the upper level.
 Before he can free them, Fortinbras enters the room and summons Nobunaga before the monster attacks Samanosuke.
 After Samanosuke defeats Fortinbras, he frees Yumemaru and Yuki as Kaede enters the room.

-However, as they flee the collapsing chamber, Samanosuke is grabbed by Fortinbras as Kaede, Yumemaru, and Yuki are forced to escape.
+As they flee the collapsing chamber, Samanosuke is grabbed by Fortinbras as Kaede, Yumemaru, and Yuki are forced to escape.
 Some of Samanosuke's blood falls on the gauntlet and activates it as it transforms him into an Onimusha.
 In his Onimusha state, Samanosuke kills Fortinbras by stabbing him through his central eye.
 As Samanosuke transforms back into a human, he encounters Nobunaga and the two have a stare off as the room continues to collapse.
 It is not known what happens between Samanosuke and Nobunaga.
-During the ending sequence, Yuki and Yumemaru follow Samanosuke's advice and travel the world while Kaede dies 14 years later in a battle (In the original ending Kaede is said to have continued to search for Samanosuke but is unabled to find him, but this was corrected in Onimusha Blade Warriors that she does in fact find Samanosuke and they work together to take down the Genma).
+During the ending sequence, Yuki and Yumemaru follow Samanosuke's advice and travel the world while Kaede dies 14 years later in a battle (in the original ending Kaede is said to have continued to search for Samanosuke but is unable to find him, but this was corrected in Onimusha Blade Warriors that she does in fact find Samanosuke and they work together to take down the Genma).
 After the end credits, Samanosuke is seen alive, viewing Inabayama Castle from afar before he departs to parts unknown.